JohnsonLabJanelia/laserCalib/README.md

 ```

-4. extract aruco markers (landmarks), press `q` to exit.
+4. run viewers to extract aruco markers, press `q` to exit.
 ```
 python run_viewers.py -c $calib_dataset -m aruco
 ```
-- Use aruco markers from the dictionary `DICT_4X4_100` -- see TODO for some examples.
-- specify the marker ids and physical 3d coordinates of the marker centers in the `config.json` file.
+The aruco markers for detection needs to be from dictionary `DICT_4X4_100`.
+Please specify the marker ids for detection in the `config.json` file.

-5. triangulate aruco markers
+5. triangulate aurco markers
 ```
 python triangulate_aruco.py -c $calib_dataset
 ```